Supercritical Liouville quantum gravity and CLE$_4$

 Likewise, Theorem~\ref{thm-main-intro} opens the door to a much deeper understanding of supercritical LQG and its connections to other objects.
 For example, our result provides new insights regarding extensions to the supercritical phase of the other three items above: \begin{enumerate} \item Our supercritical LQG disk can (at least heuristically) be described in terms of a version of the Liouville action (Section~\ref{sec-action}).
 Additionally, correlation functions for the supercritical LQG disk are likely to be explicitly computable, see Problem~\ref{prob-critical-corr} and the surrounding discussion. \item We give the first scaling limit conjecture for a class of combinatorially natural random planar maps (i.e., one not defined in terms of continuum objects) toward supercritical LQG (Section~\ref{sec-rpm-supercritical}).
 The justification for the conjecture is that the random planar maps exhibit discrete analogs of various properties of our coupling of supercritical LQG with CLE$_4$.
 We expect that similar ideas can also lead to connections between other types of random planar maps and supercritical LQG, see Remark~\ref{remark-rpm}. \item Our LQG disk with central charge $\ccL\in(1,25)$ admits a canonical finite length measure on $\bdy \BB D$.
 This length measure is also defined on the CLE$_4$ loops in the coupling of Theorem~\ref{thm-cle4-coupling}, although the measures on the inside and outside of the loops do not agree (see Section~\ref{sec-gap}).
-The joint law of the supercritical LQG lengths of the CLE$_4$ loops has an explicit description, see Section~\ref{sec-boundary-law}.
-We do not consider any supercritical analogs of the LQG area measure in this paper. \end{enumerate} We also highlight work in preparation, by the second author together with Manan Bhatia and Jinwoo Sung, which builds on the present paper.
-This work investigates the extent to which is is possible to associate an area measure with supercritical LQG.
-It also establishes a rigorous version, in the setting of random planar maps, of the prediction that supercritical LQG disks ``conditioned to be finite" should look like \emph{branched polymers}, i.e., they should have similar behavior to the contininuum random tree.
+The joint law of the supercritical LQG lengths of the CLE$_4$ loops has an explicit description, see Section~\ref{sec-boundary-law}. \end{enumerate} The recent paper~\cite{bgs-supercritical-crt} builds on the present paper to prove several fundamental results about supercritical LQG. \begin{itemize} \item \cite[Theorem 1.5]{bgs-supercritical-crt} shows that there is no reasonable notion of area measure associated with supercritical LQG (in contrast to the subcritical case).
+The proof is based on the coupling of supercritical LQG and CLE$_4$ introduced in the present paper. \item Various works from physics, dating back to the 1980s, predict that supercritical LQG surfaces should behave like ``branched polymers'', i.e., they should look like the continuum random tree~\cite{aldous-crt1}.